 - I will work a lot next week. (actual meaning)

-and here it is back to back with the becoming-werden…
+and here is the future-werden back to back with the becoming-werden…

 - Wer wird die Wahl gewinnen?
 Wer wird der nächste Kanzler?

 - Who will win the elections?
 Who will become the next chancellor?

 Notice something?
 We’re talking about the exact same event :).
 In first sentence we’re using the future, in the second we don’t.
 That is to say, in German we don’t because German doesn’t use the future tense that much.

 But the example leads us to an interesting question: how would we build the future of werden itself?